-To prove that your LLC is up to date on all important business marks, you need to submit a certificate of status while filing Articles of Domestication in Michigan.
+To prove that your LLC is up to date on all important business marks, you need to submit a certificate of status.

-Before you file articles of domestication with the Michigan Department of State, you need to acquire approval from the state where you originally formed your LLC.
+Before you file articles of domestication with the Michigan Department of State, you need to acquire approval from LLC members and the state where you originally formed your LLC.

 Contact the state department where you initially filed your articles of organization and acquire permission to move your business out of that state.